VinuraD/Viptela-Diagram/README.md

 ## Credits and references

 https://github.com/CiscoSE/viptelaquery, Thanks, I used this as the code to make API requests.
-(I have made some changes to the original code in this project).
+(I have made some changes to the original code in this project). https://github.com/pcardotatgit/My_NeXt-UI_Tutorials, A good set of tutorials for NextUI

 ## LICENSE